CHRIS68516/Uber-_Fares-_Data-_Analysis_27143/README.md

-# Uber-_Fares-_Data-_Analysis_27143
+## Uber Fares Data Analysis
-This project analyzes Uber ride data to uncover patterns in fares, ride durations, and travel locations.
-Using Power BI, we created interactive visuals to explore time-based and geographic trends.
-The insights support smarter decisions in pricing, operations, and customer service.
+This project was carried out by a student analyst to examine Uber ride data and uncover meaningful patterns in fare amounts, ride durations, and travel locations.
+Using Python for data cleaning and preparation, and Power BI for building visualizations, I manually explored and transformed the dataset to gain a clear understanding of ride behavior across different times of day, days of the week, and distances traveled.
+Feature engineering was done to extract relevant time-based attributes and support deeper analysis.

+With the cleaned and enhanced data, I created interactive dashboards in Power BI to visualize fare distributions, detect peak hours, and analyze geographic patterns in ride activity.
+The findings from this human-led analysis aim to support smarter business decisions in areas like pricing strategy, driver allocation, and customer satisfaction.
+This project highlights how data science skills can be applied by individuals to solve real-world problems using structured data and visual storytellin